Gunman kills 2 during Oslo Pride festival; terror suspected | Law-Order

 “We have to look closer at that, we don't know yet,” he said.

-Hatlo said the suspect was being held on suspicion of murder, attempted murder and terrorism, based on the number of people targeted at multiple locations.
-Police said civilians assisted them in detaining the man in custody.
+Police said civilians assisted them in detaining the man in custody, who was being held on suspicion of murder, attempted murder and terrorism, based on the number of people targeted at multiple locations.

-“Our overall assessment is that there are grounds to believe that he wanted to cause grave fear in the population,” Hatlo said.
+Investigators seized two weapons after the attack: a handgun and an automatic weapon, Hatlo described both as “not modern” but did not give details.

-One of the shootings happened outside the London Pub, a bar popular with the city's LGBTQ community, just hours before the parade was set to begin.
+Not far from Oslo's cathedral, crime scene tape cordoned off the bars where the shootings took place, including the London Pub, which is popular with the city's LGBTQ community.

 Christian Bredeli, who was at the London Pub, told Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.